GeorgeBatch/arch-pre-training/README_ARCH_CODE.md

 **MODEL.NAME.VISUAL** and **MODEL.NAME.TEXTUAL**.

 **TODO:**
-* check if ResNet-18 works
+1. check if ResNet-18 works
-* add batch-normalization layer to it at the front
+2. add batch-normalization layer to it at the front

 ----
 ### 4. OptimizerFactory
 `OptimizerFactory` class from `virtex/factories.py` creates an optimizer directly from config

+**TODO:**
-**TODO:** understand which parameters to put into config to have the same optimization as in the paper.
+1. Understand which parameters to put into config to have the same optimization as in the paper.
+2. Add Adam optimizer as an option

 ----
 ### 5. LRSchedulerFactory
-`LRSchedulerFactory` class from `virtex/factories.py` creates an lr sheduler directly from config.
+`LRSchedulerFactory` class from `virtex/factories.py` creates a learning-rate scheduler directly from config.
 All schedulers have a built-in LR warmup schedule before actual LR scheduling (decay) starts.

 **TODO:** understand which parameters to put into config to have the same lr schedule as in the paper.

 ----
 ### 6. The rest
-The rest of the custom iports seem to be fine and do not need any input.
+The rest of the custom imports seem to be fine and do not need any input.